Looking to do a day trip from Osaka to Hiroshima and Miyajima?

 Getting To Hiroshima From Osaka

-What To Do In Hiroshima
+Main Places To See In Hiroshima

 Hiroshima Peace Memorial Park